jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 </div>

 In other words,
-- from 1 there's a whole tone to 2
+- from 1 there's a whole tone to 2,
+a major second,
 - then a whole tone to 3,
+a major third,
 - then a **semitone** to 4,
+a perfect fourth,
 - a whole tone to 5,
+a perfect fifth,
 - a whole tone to 6,
+a major sixth,
-- a whole tone to 7, and
+- a whole tone to 7,
+a major seventh, and
 - a **semitone** back to 1.

 For another example,